angpenghian/Resume-website/README.md

 terraform apply
 ```
 Once the terraform deployment is completed, there would be configurations needed to be done on the Jekins server.
-A more detailed guide will be provided in the future.
+A more detailed guide on setting up the Jenkins server will be added soon.

 ### server-based
 For the server-based deployment with EC2 same as above, edit the nesscary parts in the terraform files and run the following commands: